wupmemo/MOSENT/README.md

 # OSINT OFFENSIVE TOOLKIT GATHERED BY MO
-`Tools we need for the Dark Arts`
+`Tools we need for the Dark Arts.
+MOSENT is a selection of Tools used to gether information about targets using the most effective Open Source Techniques`
 - https://github.com/lakinduakash/linux-wifi-hotspot

 # GATHERING INFO WITH OSINT
-`The main goal of all these tools is to collect as many information as we can about the target`
+`The main goal of all these tools is to collect as much information as we can about the target.`

 - [WHATISMYNAME](https://whatsmyname.app/) A tool that collects personal identity information based on usernames and social media handles
 - Web Archive:  https://web.archive.org/